Alberta relaxes COVID precautions, demands Trudeau build them a COVID pipeline for exports - The Beaverton

 “Though we would still never vote for him,” the premier added, before tossing Alberta’s quarantine protocol documents onto the bonfire.

-The proposed trans-coastal COVID pipeline will stretch from to “those smug Atlantic provinces with their lower COVID counts lower who wouldn’t let us visit last year”.
+The proposed trans-coastal COVID pipeline will stretch from Vancouver to “those smug Atlantic provinces with their lower COVID counts lower who wouldn’t let us visit last year”.
 Alberta’s emerging COVID sector will harness regular citizens to cough directly into the pipeline, before the droplets are transmitted across the nation.
 Said droplets will be placed into hermetically sealed tubes, to ensure their virality remains intact by the time they arrive.

 Engineers for the project assure Canadians the pipeline will cost $24 billion dollars, and be designed to route entirely through as many protected Indigenous lands as possible.